 Lieutenant Harry Beaumont was awarded the Military Cross for his part in the action.

 According to a diary kept by Lt.
 Beaumont it is clear he was part of the group that got across the river.
 Family legend remembers he was recommended for the Victoria Cross.

 On the 29th August 1917 the London Gazette published the citation for William Ford’s D.C.M.

 “For conspicuous gallantry throughout the operations, especially at the forcing of the passage of the river when he tried to launch a pontoon under a withering machine gun and rifle fire”

-Two other Loyal North Lancashire men were also recognised and awarded the D.C.M in the same gazette;
+Three other Loyal North Lancashire men were also recognised and awarded the D.C.M;

 For gallantry and devotion to duty.
 He has displayed great coolness and has set a fine example in action.
 On one occasion he greatly assisted the marooned garrison on the other side of the river by his skillful fire from the left bank.

 13155 C.S.M.
 H. T. Bagley (London Gazette 29 August 1917)